simon-ess/training-vm/doc/instructions.md

 There are two ways to do that:

-1. You can create the VM in the traditional manual way by following the
+1. You can create the VM step-by-step from scratch by following the
    [instructions for manually creating a Rocky VM](creating-vm-from-scratch.md).
    This is the traditional and slow option.